-Gabapentin is a drug that doctors sometimes prescribe off-label to reduce hot flashes.
+Gabapentin is a drug that doctors sometimes prescribe off-label to reduce hot flashes during menopause.
 Instead of affecting hormones, experts think it may act on the hypothalamus, the part of the brain that regulates body temperature.

 However, using gabapentin comes with some risks that people need to know before taking it.
 There are also some risks of taking it alongside some other medications.